sn4k3/UVtools/wiki/ODLP.md

 - Machine follows gcode commands

 ## Printer firmware checks (can print this file?)
+1. Marker == "ODLPTiCo" - This double check if file is really a .odlp beside it extension
 1. Compare machine resolution with file resoltuion
 2. Can use ImageDataType?
 For example, if processor is unable to process PNG images, trigger an error and dont allow to continue
 3. Parse gcode and check for problems, such as, print on a position out of printer Z range